-UPS workers recently notched a massive win through their union.
-The minimum wage for starting part-timers jumped to $21 an hour, and the average top wage for full-time workers will steadily increase to $49 an hour.
+In August 2023, UPS and the Teamsters Union reached a labor deal that raised the starting minimum wage for part-timers to $21 an hour.
+The average top wage for full-time workers will gradually increase to $49 an hour.

-The deal was made in an effort to avoid a strike by employees, but the result has been a major buzz surrounding jobs at one of the world’s largest shipping companies.
+The deal was made to avoid an employee strike, but the result has been a major buzz surrounding jobs at one of the world’s largest shipping companies.

-Before you look to join UPS in the hope that you will move beyond living paycheck to paycheck, here are 15 things you need to know about becoming a driver.
+Before you look to join UPS in the hope that you can stop living paycheck to paycheck, here are 15 things you need to know about becoming a driver.

 Get paid up to $225 a month while watching viral videos